Climate and buildings affect one another.

-Nevertheless, it is not sufficient that buildings have a low impact on the environment, the environment must also have a low impact on buildings.
+Nevertheless, it is inufficient that buildings have a low impact on the environment, the environment must also have a low impact on buildings.

-In this blog, we will cover the following terminologies:
+In this blog, we cover the following terminologies:

 Adequately designed buildings provide more comfort and safety for occupants throughout the buildings’ long lifespan.
 A typical lifespan ranges between 50 to 100 plus years, while many houses today are built with a 25 to 40-year lifespan.

 Buildings designed and constructed to deal with future climate change, and extreme weather events, are resilient buildings.
-Many of our blog posts discuss resilience, as this is eampact’s prime focus.
-In this blog post, we focus on basic concepts and terms concerning climate change and its impact.
+Resilience is eampact’s prime focus, yet here we focus on basic concepts and terms concerning climate change and its impact.

 The Intergovernmental Panel of Climate Change (IPCC) defines climate mitigation as “a human intervention to reduce GHGs.”
 This definition is broadly agreed upon in academic and professional literature.
 Therefore, climate mitigation strategies in buildings refer to techniques that help reduce GHGs directly or indirectly emitted by buildings, thus reducing the impact of buildings on the environment.

 There are different ways of defining climate adaptation: